 D - Niche Pokemon

-As we mentioned every Pokémon in the right hands can be deadly.
-But so far these ones look very situational.
+As we mentioned, every Pokémon in the right hands can be deadly.
+But so far, these look very situational.